Interested in learning more? Book a consultation today.

 Your surgical and anaesthetic fees are payable two weeks prior to your surgery.
 The hospital fee and any medications you are sent home with will be paid at the hospital on the day of your surgery.

 Health insurance will not subsidise your breast augmentation procedure but may sometimes assist with the fees for mastopexy.
 It is highly recommended to have insurance to assist with possible adjustments/ revision surgery in the future.

 - Dr Rahdon is a highly skilled, fully qualified Plastic Surgeon who performs many breast surgeries each year and specialises in more complex cases.

 - We are able to offer you the best facilities – St John of God Day Surgery Centre in Geelong has been awarded one of the best surgery centres in Australia and Body Recon Cosmetic Clinic won runner-up best MediSpa in Australia in 2012.

-- We are able to offer you the best post-operative care with on-call cosmetic nurse specialists and regular review appointments with Dr Rahdon to ensure you are 100% happy with your beautiful new breasts.
+- We are able to offer you the best post-operative care with with on-call nursing follow-up and regular reviews with Dr Rahdon to ensure you are 100% happy with your beautiful new breasts.
 In Geelong there is 24hour plastic surgeon cover for emergencies.

 - Complimentary laser scar revision at Body Recon Cosmetic Clinic.

 - Dr Rahdon will provide revision surgery where required- a luxury not offered for surgeries performed overseas.